SebastianFL25/taskmanagement/README.md

 ● DELETE /api/tasks/{task_id}/: Deletes a specific task identified by its task_id. additional functionalities

+● GET /api/status/: Bring all the names of status

 ● POST /api/tasks/{task_id}/assign/: Assigns a specific identified task by its task_id to another user.
 It is required to send the user_id of the user to whom the task will be assigned in the request body.